ossf/fuzz-introspector/doc/sphinx/source/user-guides/control-instrumentation.rst

 At this stage we have two different introspector reports: ``introspector-report-1`` which holds the project with ``libxml`` included in the analysis, and ``introspector-report-2`` which holds the project with ``libxml`` excluded from the analysis.
-We will now start two webservers and so we can observe the differences in the reports.
+We will now start two web servers and so we can observe the differences in the reports.

-The differences between the report are visible.
+The differences between the reports are visible.
 For example, the total number of functions and cyclomatic complexity changes between the two instances of the project.
 This is shown by the following two figures.

-``libarchive`` overview stats with ``libxml`` included in analysis:
+``libarchive`` overview stats with ``libxml`` included in the analysis:

 .. figure:: /user-guides/images/libarchive-with-lxml-overview.png
    :width: 800px